 The CLS program will prepare you for entry-level laboratory positions and a future in a constantly growing area of health care.
 Now is a great time to start your career in the clinical laboratory profession, because there is a nationwide shortage of clinical laboratory personnel.
 Our graduates have multiple job offers when they complete the program and go on to have rewarding careers in a wide variety of positions.
 We look forward to receiving your application and talking to you about the exciting field of clinical laboratory science.

 Students typically enter the Clinical Laboratory Science program after completing general education requirements and prerequisite courses.
 Successful completion of the prerequisite courses listed under the major does not guarantee admission to the program.
 CLS students are selected on the basis of science and math prerequisite courses, grades, a written application, interviews, and letters of recommendation.
-Students with an overall grade point average less than 2.0 can not be considered for admission to the UNC CLS program.
 Students who already have a baccalaureate degree and have the CLS prerequisite courses may apply for admission to the program and request a second baccalaureate degree from UNC.

 Because enrollment is limited, students are encouraged to begin the application process early in the fall preceding the year of enrollment.
 Completed applications received by the second Tuesday in January will receive first consideration for admissions.
 Completed applications received after that date will be considered if there are positions available in the program.
 Transfer students should note that the last day to apply to the CLS program through Undergraduate Admissions is February 15th.

 Beginning the application:

 - Transfer Students, Second Degree Students and UNC-CH graduates: You must apply to UNC and to the CLS program through Undergraduate Admissions.
 When you indicate that you are applying to the CLS program, you should also get the CLS-specific questions on your application.